ZKSAFE/zksafe-docs/zkpass/howItWorks.md

 <br>

 ### Notes
-EPS system only provide password change action for the user.
+ZKPass system only provide password change action for the user.
 We can verify the password with `pwdhash` off chain.
-On chain, EPS can be used as signature verification.
+On chain, ZKPass can be used as signature verification.
 For example, in ZKSAFE contract, ZKSAFE will use **user actions** to produce `datahash`.
-It will be passed to EPS for verification.
+It will be passed to ZKPass for verification.
 After the **user actions** being verified, ZKSAFE knows whoever knows the password wants to perform these **user actions**.
 <br>